 This program provides optimal initial management of patients with symptoms of acute, life-threatening cardiac disease, who receive rapid diagnosis and treatment.
 Patients are stratified according to risk, and immediate diagnostic studies such as early exercise testing and echocardiography are conducted as needed.

 Our expert physicians and nurses provide comprehensive care — including evaluation of cardiomyopathies, medical management, remote monitoring, ventricular assist devices, heart transplants and new therapies only available through clinical trials — for heart failure.
 The program links experts in cardiology, surgery, pharmacy, nursing and social work to provide evidence-based treatment centered on the unique needs of each patient.
+Additional details about the heart failure program are here.

 Interventional cardiology at UC Davis Health is one of the most distinguished programs of its kind, providing access to cutting-edge innovations, clinical trials, teaching programs and patient care.
 The program is staffed by eight adult interventional cardiologists.
 UC Davis has four state-of-the-art cardiac catheterization laboratories, each fully equipped with the most advanced digital imaging systems, including intravascular ultrasound, virtual histology, optical coherence tomography and intracardiac echocardiography.
 Over 2,500 diagnostic procedures and 600 percutaneous coronary interventions are performed annually.